Liugaga-vvv/scenarios/numpy/challenge-the-powerful-numpy-einsum-function/step2.md

 ## TODO

-1. Write a function `trace(A)` that computes the trace of a matrix using Numpy's einsum function.
+1. Write a function `trace(A)` in `trace_of_matrix.py`.
-2. Completing `trace.py`
+2. This function computes the trace of a matrix using Numpy's einsum function.

 ```python
 import numpy as np